Section Five

 Be sure you understand the distinctions between “multi-” situations and “cross-” situations, and the constructs of universal needs and specific needs, from Module 15, before you try to read this module.

-Instead of focusing too closely on such issues as the “complexities” of finding and working with interpreters, therefore, and instead of getting ourselves too bogged down in details such as “which language to use,” “which dialect to teach,” or how to categorize people as “simultaneous” versus “sequential” language learners, this module will focus on what you already know.
-From that base, we can add in the few necessary details while also thinking primarily about how to create client-centered, linguistically appropriate, multi-lingual and cross-lingual clinical services with all clients, especially but not solely those that you might say use dialects or languages other than your own.
+Instead of focusing on the “complexities” of working with interpreters, therefore, or getting ourselves too bogged down in details about “which language to use,” “which dialect to teach,” or how to categorize people as “simultaneous” versus “sequential” language learners, let’s start with our basic principles of being kind, accepting, supportive, and client-centered.
+Let’s remember that multi-lingual is a continuum and that most of us are multi-lingual to some extent.
+Our basic question, in this context, is simply how to create linguistically appropriate, multi-lingual and cross-lingual clinical services with and for all clients, including those that you might say use dialects or languages other than your own.

 Universal Approaches from Multi-Lingual and Multi-Modal Language Teaching

-Let’s start by thinking about truly multi-lingual language-learning situations, or language teaching that is designed to work for a group that includes speakers of many languages who have no language in common with each other or with the instructor.
+Start by thinking about truly multi-lingual speech and language learning situations, or language teaching designed for a group whose members have no language in common with each other or with the instructor.
 Have you ever been in such a situation?

 One of my first such experiences occurred more than 40 years ago, when I was a student in community Norwegian classes in Norway.
-Because of the immigration patterns associated with the oil industry at the time, the class combined a few of us who spoke English with many others who were speakers of Arabic, Russian, Turkish, and other languages.
-Our teacher spoke some English, but she did not know (or need to know, the larger point here) all the group members’ other languages, even though we as a group had no language in common other than the rudimentary Norwegian that we were beginning to learn.
+Because of the immigration patterns associated with the oil industry at the time, many of the people in my class were speakers of Arabic, Russian, Turkish, and other languages.
+Our teacher spoke some English, but she did not know all the group members’ other languages — and she did not need to know them, which is the larger point here, even though we as a group had no language in common other than the rudimentary Norwegian that we were beginning to learn.

-I currently work, interestingly enough, in a very similar kind of classroom, this time in English-language classes for adults here in the U.S. Because of our geographic location, many of our learners speak Spanish, which our lead instructor also speaks fairly well.
+I worked for a couple years, and currently volunteer, in very similar kinds of classrooms: English-language classes for adults here in the U.S. Because of our geographic location, many of our learners speak Spanish, which our instructors also speak fairly well.
 But many of our learners speak Haitian Creole, Portuguese, Russian, Mandarin, Cantonese, Korean, or other languages that their fellow students do not know — and that their instructors do not know.

 How do language instructors manage these situations, and what can we learn from them as we think about multi-lingual and cross-lingual speech-language pathology?